ARE YOU A YOUTH IN NEED OF EMERGENCY HELP?

 Runaway & Homeless Youth

-Every day, an alarming number of youth leave home without parental permission or are forced to leave home.
+- Every day, an alarming number of youth community members leave home without parental permission or are forced to leave home.
 Frequently, they fall victim to sexual exploitation, poor health, and other dangers of street life.
 Mohawk Valley Community Action works with community-based programs to address the immediate needs of runaway and homeless youth and their families.
-Through the Runaway & Homeless Youth Program, MVCAA aims to increase young people's safety and well-being, and to help them build permanent connections with caring adults, with the goal of reuniting them with their families (as appropriate).
+Through the Runaway & Homeless Youth Program, MVCAA aims to increase young people's safety and well-being and to help them build permanent connections with caring adults, with the goal of reuniting them with their families (as appropriate).
 Both male and female youth in crisis will receive emergency shelter care for up to 21 days.
 MVCAA will provide direct case management with referrals for counseling, and aftercare services.
 In addition, MVCAA will work to strengthen family relationships and, in the absence of family reunification, help youth find safe and appropriate alternative living arrangements through partnerships with local programs.

-The goals and objectives of the Basic Center Program are to:
+- The goals and objectives of the Basic Center Program are to:

-1) alleviate problems of runaway and homeless youth;
+- Alleviate problems of runaway and homeless youth;

-2) reunite youth with their families, if deemed safe, and encourage the resolution of intra-family problems through counseling and other services;
+- Reunite youth with their families, if deemed safe, and encourage the resolution of intra-family problems through counseling and other services;

-3) strengthen family relationships and encourage stable living conditions for youth; and
+- Strengthen family relationships and encourage stable living conditions for youth; and

-4) help youth decide on constructive courses of action.
+- Help youth decide on constructive courses of action.

 Older Youth Training Program

-We provide opportunities for low income, inner-city youth to participate in fun and educational recreational camps during the summer months.
-Some of the camps include MVCC Reading Rangers, Fossil Fun, The Utica Zoo, MVCC Swim, Camp Nazareth and much more.
+- We provide opportunities for low-income, inner-city youth to participate in fun, and educational, recreational camps during the summer months.
+Some of the camps include MVCC Reading Rangers, Fossil Fun, The Utica Zoo, MVCC Swim, Camp Nazareth, and much more.
 Call for further details.

-Annual event for kids and families held in Utica.
+- An annual event for kids and families held in Utica.

-Annual event for kids and families held in Rome.
+- An annual event for kids and families held in Rome.